psgonza/bynario_posts/2017-03-10-simple-Vigenere-cipher-in-python-(and-3).markdown

 M[3] = (C[3]-K[3]) mod len(M) = (5 - 18) % 26 = 13
 ```

-And now looking for those positions in our reference alphabet M[]:
+And looking for those positions in our reference alphabet M[]:

 ```
 A -> M[4] -> E